+With exception of verifying that the licensee’s program contains adequate instructions to meet the requirements of 10 CFR 52.99(c)(3) and (c)(4) and to develop the required uncompleted ITAAC notifications (UINs) and All ITAAC Complete Notification, review of UINs and the All ITAAC Complete Notification is excluded from this procedure.

 10 CFR 52.79(a)(25) requires that the licensee’s combined license application include a description of the quality assurance (QA) program.
 The description must include a discussion of how the applicable requirements of Appendix B to 10 CFR Part 50 have been and will be satisfied and how the QA program will be implemented.
 The QA requirements of Appendix B to 10 CFR Part 50 apply to all safety-related activities being conducted by the licensee during the design, construction, and operations phase, including those safety-related activities performed to satisfy ITAAC.
 However, there are ITAAC activities that are not safety-related but play a significant role in the verification and design integrity of the as-built facility.
 NEI 08-01, Section 3.1.2 includes guidance to licensees on this topic.
-Specifically, it notes that “[b]ecause ITAAC have special regulatory significance under Part 52, licensees should document ITAAC closure under their QAP.”
+Specifically, it notes that “[b]ecause ITAAC have special regulatory significance under 10 CFR Part 52, licensees should document ITAAC closure under their QAP.”
 This means that even if an ITAAC is for a non-safety SSC, the completion package and subsequent notifications on ITAAC will be controlled by the QAP.

-02.01 Programmatic Controls for ITAAC Closure:
+02.01 Programmatic Controls for ITAAC Closure: The purpose of this inspection is to verify the licensee has developed and implemented an ITAAC program that has the required processes, controls, and procedures in place to:

-,

-,

-,

-,
+manage and track ITAAC completion throughout construction,

+develop, maintain, and store verifiable and traceable completed records for ITAAC closure,

+prepare ITAAC notifications with sufficient information pursuant to 10 CFR 52.99(c),

+maintain the validity of the ITAAC acceptance criteria until the 10 CFR 52.103(g) finding is made, and

+provide adequate ITAAC training to personnel commensurate with their ITAAC responsibilities.

-Inspection Requirement: Review the that control specific construction and tracking activities that relate to the completion of the ITAAC.
-Assess ITAAC documentation and related construction records controls.
-Specifically evaluate the licensee processes that satisfy the regulatory requirements of 10 CFR 52.99(c)(1).
+Inspection Requirement: Review the processes and procedures that control specific construction and tracking activities that relate to the completion of the ITAAC.
+Review the detailed process for the generation, validation, and submittal of ITAAC notifications to the NRC.
+Review the licensee’s ITAAC training requirements.
+Assess ITAAC documentation and related construction records controls and the framework provided for organization, division of responsibilities, quality assurance, and final authority, as set forth in the licensee’s approved procedures and instructions.
+Specifically evaluate the licensee’s processes and procedures that satisfy the regulatory requirements of 10 CFR 52.99(c)(1) through (c)(4).
+Verify that the licensee documents ITAAC closure under its QAP.

-Inspection Guidance:
+Inspection Guidance: The inspector should review the latest revision of RG 1.215 and the associated endorsed revision of NEI 08-01, and particularly the NEI 08-01 Appendices, to view acceptable examples of notifications on ITAAC.
+As directly applicable to the licensee and facility being inspected, the inspector should evaluate the principles underlying the basis for the verifiability of the licensee’s ITAAC completion packages.
+The inspector should confirm that controls have been established that provide reasonable assurance that the ITAAC have been successfully performed and the acceptance criteria have been met and are also being maintained.

 The programmatic controls for ITAAC completion, documentation, records verification, quality assurance, and notification should be assessed with respect to the following: